 When you’re ready for movies designed for adults, give Ustad Hotel a go.
 It’s the story of a young chef torn between his professional ambitions and his troubled relationship with his father.

-Alternatively, if you like crime dramas, try the slow-burning Drishyam.
+If you like crime dramas, try the slow-burning Drishyam.
 It proved so popular that it was reshot in six other languages shortly after the launch.

 Want something that will make you good about the world?
 Adaminte Makan Abu looks at the sacrifices an elderly Muslim couple in Kerala make to perform the Hajj.
 Viewers praised its touching depiction of humanity, and it won numerous awards.